 AI can increase reliance on external platforms, broaden the attack surface and alter how information moves across the organisation.
 If governance frameworks have not evolved accordingly, exposure can increase without clear visibility at executive level and without corresponding updates to reporting and control structures.

-Join us on 22 April at 12pm (AEST) for a 60-minute focused, business-led discussion designed to help you approach AI with clarity, confidence and appropriate oversight.
+Join us on 26 May at 12pm (AEST) for a 60-minute focused, business-led discussion designed to help you approach AI with clarity, confidence and appropriate oversight.

 Executive Cyber and AI Obligations Checklist